rithvikp/autocomp/SETUP.md

 Other than the name, the options don't really matter, as long as the machine has enough disk and good enough specs so it won't slow down the experiment.
 The default 10GB of disk is enough.

 ### Set up SSH
 On your personal computer, run `gcloud compute ssh --zone "<zone>" "eval-nfs" --project "<project>"`.
+Google will ask you to make a SSH password; make one that you can remember.

 ### Install NFS server
 On the VM, run the following commands: